RomelloLasn/abc/README.md

 ## Error Handling

 The application includes centralized error handling middleware.
 Uncaught exceptions and unhandled promise rejections are also logged and handled to prevent application crashes.

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

-## License

-This project is licensed under the ISC License - see the LICENSE.md file for details.